How Many Torr Are In 1 Atm

 Be Mindful of Significant Figures

 Pay attention to significant figures in your calculations.
 The number of significant figures in the result should be consistent with the least precise value used in the calculation.
-For example, if you are converting 1.5 atm to Torr, the result should be reported with two significant figures:
+Take this: if you are converting 1.

 1. 5 atm * 760 Torr/atm = 1140 Torr